jsguy/mithril.sugartags/README.md

 # mithril.sugartags

+Sugar'd tags for mithril templating system - less code, less clutter, more awesome.

 ## Installing

 Either simply include mithril.sugartags.min.js in your project, or isntall via bower:

     bower install mithril.sugartags --save

-## What is it?
+## What does it do?

-Sugar'd tags for mithril templating system - less code, less clutter, more awesome.

-With sugar tags
+With sugar tags, your code can be nice like this:

     view: function(ctrl) {
         return [